 Offered: Annually.

-HIST 326 - American Cultural History: The Nineteenth Century (3)

-The development of American culture from the Revolution to the end of the nineteenth century is studied.
-Topics include nationalism, religious movements, social reform, and popular culture.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.

-Offered: As needed.

 HIST 328 - History of the American West (3)

 Themes in American Western history are examined, including cross-cultural encounters, social and class conflict, environmental use and misuse, and the significance of the west and "frontier" in American politics, society, and popular culture.